pez57/portfolio-1-rewinder/README.md

 - Returning visitor aims:
   - As a returning visitor, I want to be able to subscribe to a regular newsletter
   - As a returning visitor, I want to find links to follow the podcast on social media
-  - As a returning visitor, I want to find out future tour dates with information and links to but tickets
+  - As a returning visitor, I want to find out future tour dates with information and links to buy tickets

 ## Testing